vinc3PO/ebayKleinanzeigenAlert/README.md

 * ```ebAlert links add "https://www.ebay...k0l9354r20"``` Assuming you just look through the web page while copy no notification will be send.
+* Typically run as a cron job on an hourly basis.

 ## Requirements
-* telegram bot API
+* A telegram bot API token and your personal conversation id
-* python 3
+* Python 3
-* works on linux and windows
-* click, requests, bs4 and sqlalchemy
+* click, requests, bs4 and sqlalchemy (arguably sqlalchemy is a little overkill for that purpose)

 ## Future Plans